All Star Selection Policy and Basic Overview-Spring 2021

 General Selection Process and Procedure Timing:

-The All-Star team selection process will begin no sooner than two weeks prior to the first tournament game as scheduled by Little League.
+The All-Star team selection process will begin no sooner than three weeks prior to the first tournament game as scheduled by Little League.
 The All-Star team CANNOT be announced at any earlier date than is prescribed by Little League Rules each year.
-The All-Star practices typically begin around the third week in June.
+The All-Star practices typically begin around the first week in June.
 Practices begin immediately upon team selection and usually run 2 to 3 hours per day and can be (this is at the discretion of the manager) up to 7 days a week.
 The All-Star Tournaments typically begin the weekend of June 21st.
 If a team were to win the District All-Star Tournament, the team would then move on to the State Tournament (typically late July).
 The older teams also have a regional tournament and the Little League World Series (Williamsport, PA) that will take place in early to late August.

 Player and Parent Commitments: